djean032/MAX31855/README.md

 # MAX31855

 ## Project Description
-A solution to control and monitor four thermocouples using the MAX31855 Thermocouple Amplifier and an Arduino Micro.
+A solution to control and monitor four thermocouples using the MAX31855 Thermocouple Amplifier.

 ## Contents
+- Arduino Sketch
-- MAX31855 library
+- Custom MAX31855 Library
-- Features
 - KICAD Generated Schematic and PCB
-- Evaluation
-- v2
+- Test Data

+## Arduino Sketch

+The Arduino sketch is designed to print both to a serial monitor on a PC and a LCD screen that is mounted on the device.

 ## MAX31855 Library